 Globally the trend is indeed toward less and less dosage.
 In the past, champagne was consumed mainly at the end of the meal, with dessert, and champagne was associated with sugar and richness, until the end of the 19th century.
 In the 20th century, this progressively changed and in the 21st century, champagne is associated with purity.
 It must also be said that heavy dosage allowed correcting wines that were not always well made.
-Today the quality of the wines has dramatically increased, and we can afford to commercialize wines that receive little or no dosage because of proper structure, finesse, elegance and freshness.
+Today the quality of the wines has dramatically increased, and we can afford to commercialize them with little or no dosage because of proper structure, finesse, elegance, and freshness.
 This is why we produce champagnes with little dosage, and Brut Nature with absolutely no added sugar.

-Then it is a matter of taste: these champagnes are very clean, refreshing, and truer to the wine and brings out accurate flavors of vine stock, yeast, and Jurassic limestone.
+Then it is a matter of taste: these champagnes are very clean, refreshing, and truer to the wine and bring out accurate flavors of vine stock, yeast, and Jurassic limestone.
 When we remove sugar and sulfite, we can perceive the whole portfolio of aromas and flavors.
 If we want the wine to be more polished, that preserves better and add complexity, a bit of liqueur de dosage is very useful, in small quantities, possibly matured in oak casks.
 I believe both styles are possible.

 What do you aim to convey with your champagnes?